SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/netskope-webtx-source.md

 ### Create a Netskope WebTx API Source

-When you create an Netskope WebTx API Source, you add it to a Hosted Collector.
+When you create a Netskope WebTx API Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).

-**To configure an Netskope WebTx API Source:**
+**To configure a Netskope WebTx API Source:**

 1. In Sumo Logic, select** Manage Data > Collection > Collection**.
 1. On the Collection page, click **Add Source** next to a Hosted** **Collector.